KanishkaPalak/HackerRank-30-Days-of-Code/README.md

 # HackerRank-30-Days-of-Code
+Hello!
-.cpp solutions majorly of HackerRank 30 Days of Code
+This respository contains majorly .cpp solutions of HackerRank 30 Days of Code Problems.